1 Small ACT - It's about being there for Every Sailor, Every Day

 Social Media Graphics

-These graphics can be used on personal, command-owned and partner social media channels to accompany messaging supporting campaign concepts and products, as well as stress navigation and suicide prevention efforts.
+These graphics can be used on personal, command-owned and partner social media channels to accompany messaging supporting campaign concepts and products, as well as stress navigation, help-seeking and suicide prevention efforts.
 Options include two key campaign taglines featuring complementary imagery.

 |Lethal Means Safety